-The Columbia River at Hanford supports up to 48 species of fish [23] and serves as a migration route for upriver runs of Chinook (Oncorhynchus tshawytscha), coho (O. kisutch) and sockeye (O. nerka) salmon, and steelhead trout (Salmo gairdneri).
-The Hanford Reach also supports the last remaining mainstem spawning habitat for fall chinook salmon.
+The Columbia River at Hanford supports up to 48 species of fish (Gray et al. 1977) and serves as a migration route for upriver runs of Chinook (Oncorhynchus tshawytscha), coho (O. kisutch) and sockeye (O. nerka) salmon, and steelhead trout (Salmo gairdneri).
+The Hanford Reach supports the last remaining mainstem spawning habitat for fall chinook salmon.
+Steelhead trout also spawn in the Hanford Reach.
 The salmon population is maintained by a combination of natural spawning, artificial propagation and regulated commercial and sport harvest of returning adults.

 Based on redd (nest) counts from the air, fall chinook salmon spawning in the Hanford Reach of the mainstem Columbia River has increased dramatically since 1980 (Figure 3).
-Recent underwater observations by divers [24] showed salmon redds at depths below those visible by boat or aircraft and suggests that salmon spawning in the Hanford Reach may be even greater than previously estimated.
+Recent observations by divers (Swan et al. 1988) showed salmon redds at depths below those visible by boat or aircraft and suggests that salmon spawning in the Hanford Reach may be even greater than previously estimated.
 The increase in salmon spawning has attracted increasing numbers of wintering bald eagles (Haliaeetus leucocephalus).
-The bald eagle is listed by the U.S. Fish and Wildlife Service as "threatened" in the state of Washington [25].